jimmykallhagen/Nordix/README.md

 #### Docker
-- Nordix comes with zfs drivers and options that makes docker use zfs Containers were actually invented by Sun Microcontroller and have good compatibility with ZFS.
+- Nordix comes with zfs drivers and options that makes docker use zfs Containers were actually invented by Sun Microsystems and have good compatibility with ZFS.

 ---